Bees and pollinators are disappearing at an alarming rate.

 Nordens Ark (Sweden)

-Nordens Ark’s Tag a Bee project aims to tag 5000 bees in Sweden with RFID chips (radio-frequency identification) to learn how, when, and where they fly to collect pollen, which can then better inform the protection and preservation of both domestic and wild bees.
+Nordens Ark’s Tag a Bee project aims to tag 5000 bees in Sweden with RFID chips (radio-frequency identification) to learn how, when, and where they fly to collect pollen, which can then better inform the protection and preservation of both domestic and wild bees and their habitats.

-2021 highlight: Planned and designed 100 sowing and planting sites.
+- Planned and designed 100 sowing and planting sites with the aim of improving pollinator habitat.

 Bumblebee Conservation Trust (United Kingdom)